minmeeen/Instourist/backend/README.md

 docker-compose up -d
 \
 \
-#To start FastAPI Local\
+#To start Local\
-install fastAPI\
-python -m pip install fastapi uvicorn[standard]
-\
-python -m uvicorn src.main:app --reload
+1. cd into each service and build docker image
+2. run docker image